pengineered/pengineered.github.io/terms/terms.md

 ## Disclosure and Sponsorship
 Justin is neither compensated nor obligated to mention or discuss certain products, services, websites or various other topics.
 Any claims, representations, or endorsements about/of certain products, services, topics, groups, organizations, institutions, or entities are solely based upon Justin's personal opinion.

-## Website Mechanics, Third Party Services, and Privacy
+## Website Mechanics, Privacy, and Third Party Services

 ### Website Attributions and Mechanics

 Every page except the root directory[^4] of the website is created through a personally modified version of the [Skinny Bones theme](https://mmistakes.github.io/skinny-bones-jekyll/)[^5] of a blogging template called [Jekyll](http://jekyllrb.com/).
-The website itself is hosted through [Github Pages](https://pages.github.com/).
 The theme's built-in Google Adsense capabilities has been disabled on the Site.

 ### Privacy
 Justin will never share any user's personal information[^6] without prior consent.